 Moreover, the Reception Decree provides that asylum seekers with health problems incompatible with the detention conditions cannot be detained and, after the amendment made by Decree Law 13/2017 and L 46/2017, it also establishes the incompatibility of detention for vulnerable people, as defined by Article 17 of the Reception Decree.

 Within the socio-health services provided in the CPR, a periodical assessment of the conditions of vulnerability requiring special reception measures must be ensured.
-In this regard, Article 3 of the CIE Regulation describes in details the health services provided to detainees and the possibility for the Prefecture to stipulate specific agreements with the public health units.
+In this regard, Article 3 of the CIE Regulation describes in detail the health services provided to detainees and the possibility for the Prefecture to stipulate specific agreements with the public health units.

 The CPR of Caltanissetta is equipped with a separate area dedicated to medical care.
 Following the death of a Tunisian man on 12 January 2020, the other detainees reported he had not received enough health assistance.